rutujamanoharkute/Book_chat_bot/README.md

 ---

 This README provides a concise and clear guide to setting up and using the book chatbot project based on Prof. Nik Bear Brown's book through a Streamlit interface.
 Make sure to replace placeholder links and commands with actual ones as necessary.

+###License
+This project is licensed under the MIT License.
+See the LICENSE file for details.